ameliechallier/Holley_Shelter_BayLumPlus/README.md

 All steps are detailed in the R script.

-The matrix .csv files are provided in the repository.
+The matrix .csv files for the luminescence samples are provided separately for each profile.